camillefrayssinhes/thepandassurfers.github.io/index.md

 <a id='PreCurs'></a>

-## How does the media coverage of Apple evolve over time ?
+## How does the media coverage of Apple evolve over time?

 Thousands of events occur around the world every day, and humans notice only a small subset of these events.
 Yet, the media attract attention to specific events.
 In this regard, a company’s media visibility will definitely affect its stock price.
-Are there any specific patterns we can observe across the years, for instance bigger media coverage when there is the keynote ?
+Are there any specific patterns we can observe across the years, for instance bigger media coverage when there is the keynote?

 Let's investigate the relationships between the fluctuations of the stock market of Apple and the media coverage related to this company for a period of 5 years (2015–2019).

 We have a look at the daily number of quotes related to Apple between 2015 and 2019.
 Here again, the daily number of quotes is displayed in blue, and the top 2% of the days for which the number of quotes related to Apple is maximal is displayed in red.
 In the same idea, similar trends are observed top 2% of days for maximal quotations of Apple over the years.
 We can already make a few interesting observations.
 For instance, at the beginning of 2016, we observe a significant peak of quotations.
-What happened at this date ?
+What happened at this date?
 Apple has become embroiled in a very <a href="https://www.nasdaq.com/articles/will-apple-inc.-aapl-stock-feel-a-bite-from-the-fbi-2016-02-23"> public battle with the FBI </a> over whether or not the tech firm should unlock an iPhone used by one of the shooters in the San Bernardino terror attacks.
 The media had a field day !
 This debate could have gone either way for the Apple stock.
 On the one hand, the media could have highlighted Apple's refusal to design a program to unlock iPhones underscores the company's hardline against violating customer privacy, and this likely gave customers another reason to choose Apple products.
 On the other hand, the media could have shifted the narrative and painted Apple in a negative light for obstructing an investigation into a terror plot, and this could have severely affected the Apple stock.

 <a id='coverage'></a>

-### What Can We Learn From the Data ?
+### What Can We Learn From the Data?

 A question sprang to our attention during the analysis of this above plot and of the one displaying the liquidity traded for the Apple stock.
-Is the liquidity traded correlated to the quotations related to Apple ?
+Is the liquidity traded correlated to the quotations related to Apple?
 We start with some precursory data visualization and statistical analysis to provide a feeling for the data we are working with and to present some first insights.
 Combining the former observations, we can look into the evolution of the Apple stock price in a joint relation of the number of quotations related to Apple in the media.
 For instance, we observe a stock price drop at the beginning of 2016 corresponding to the battle with the FBI, illustrating that Apple has more suffered from this debate rather than gained confidence from its customers.
 ...